 When felony convictions create unemployable people, when laws are seen as hypocritical, it fosters disrespect for the law.
 It is now a rite of Black manhood to be imprisoned by a criminal justice system that is itself criminal with its biased laws, biased policing, and extreme sentences.
 Righteous defiance combined with economic desperation and a deficit of drug rehabilitation service is a recipe for social disintegration.

 Considering blatant disparities, the waste of public money, and human rights injustices, a campaign of “Jury Nullification” is warranted in-and-of-itself.
 The idea is well explained by Doug Linder (http://law2.umkc.edu/faculty/projects/ftrials/zenger/nullification.html) and in the existing campaigns at: http://www.jurybox.org/ and http://fija.org/.
 There is also a succinct appeal in the book “Let’s Get Free” by Paul Butler, a federal prosecutor who is intimately familiar with the law and racial concerns in this country.

-Mr. Butler recommends that juries convict violent criminals if proven beyond a reasonable doubt, but that juries nullify prosecutions against small non-violent drug offenders by voting Not Guilty, in order to send a message to policy makers that the criminal justice system needs to be reformed – in the words of Paul Butler, “a system that defines too many activities as crimes, enforces its laws selectively, and incarcerates far too many of its citizens.”
+Paul Butler recommends that juries convict violent criminals if proven beyond a reasonable doubt, but that juries nullify prosecutions against small non-violent drug offenders by voting Not Guilty, in order to send a message to policy makers that the criminal justice system needs to be reformed.
+In the words of Mr. Butler, we have “a system that defines too many activities as crimes, enforces its laws selectively, and incarcerates far too many of its citizens.”